LeonSong1995/gsMap/docs/source/mouse_example.md

 ## Preparation

-Please do not forget to [install](install) the GPS package before you start.
+Please do not forget to [install](install) the gsMap package before you start.

 ### 1. Download dependencies

-GPS requires reference files, which include:
+gsMap requires reference files, which include:
 - **Gene transfer format (GTF) file**, to provide gene coordinates on the genome.
 - **LD reference panel (PLINK bfile)**, to compute LD scores.
 - **SNP weight file**, to ameliorate correlations between SNP association statistics.